ronna-s/scheduler/README.md

 # scheduler solution based on rabbitmq
-scheduler receives jobs from rabbit and publishes jobs upon start time to exchange based on config workers receive jobs data from rabbit based on config and run them
+scheduler receives jobs from rabbit and publishes jobs upon start time to exchanges for workers (consumers) based on config workers receive jobs data from rabbit based on config and run them

 ####setup test environment (vagrant)